-HOMESTEAD VALLEY maintains an up-to-date map and database inventory of its wastewater collection system.
+HOMESTEAD VALLEY maintains a computerized map and database inventory of its wastewater collection system.
 The map shows all gravity line segments and maintenance holes.
 The District does not own pumping facilities or pressure pipes.

 b.
 Resources and budget

 HOMESTEAD VALLEY allocates adequate resources for the operation, maintenance, and repair of its collection system.